 - Incidents nobody can replay six months later

-When you see prompt-engineering hot takes — “one weird trick,” “replace your junior staff,” “just give it a role” — ask:
+When you see hot takes — “one weird trick,” “replace your junior staff,” “just give it a role” — ask:

 - Which workflow ID does this apply to?